baroquon/reefpoints/source/posts/2017-09-27-encouraging-pwa-installation-on-ios.md

 });
 ```

-That will reset it after each test in this acceptance test and shouldn't interfere with the rest of your test suite.
+That will reset it after each test in this module and shouldn't interfere with the rest of your test suite.